Erwan Dianteill: Research on African American religions

 His interview of Henry Louis Gates Jr., on the occasion of the publication of Gates' book "Black Church" in France, clarifies the use and limits of Marxist theory to explain African American religion.
 The same interview revisits the debate between Melville Herskovits and E. Franklin Frazier on Africanisms in the Black Church.

 Research on African religions

 Erwan Dianteill has been conducting a fieldwork since 2007 in Porto-Novo (Benin) on the transformation of the Fa/Ifá divination in a modern African city (in 2009, film of a Fa/Ifá initiation and complete recording of the myths attached to the Fa/Ifá divination signs).

 He has shown the meaningful link between Ifa divination and Arab and Latin geomancy in the Middle Ages.
 One of the signs of the Ifa system is the equivalent of the Morning Star in medieval geomancy, that is the planet Venus.

+Furthermore, Dianteill has traced the history of the Church of Ifá since its founding in the early 1930s in Nigeria and Benin.
+This approach is supplemented by a precise ethnography of the contemporary liturgy of this religious institution, which was formed from the mythology of Ifá, taken up in a Protestant theological and ecclesial form.
+This investigation on the Church of Ifá questions religious syncretism between African culture and Christianity in new ways, by reformulating the categories of material acculturation and formal acculturation (Roger Bastide).
+The book L'oracle et le temple (2024) is, according to Jacob Olupona, "the latest work on Ifa scholarship and stands as important intervention in the anthropology of religion".

 In addition, Dianteill was the first scholar to study extensively the Epiphany festival of Porto-Novo (Benin), a unique popular celebration that a Catholic missionary (Francis Aupiais) and a Vodun dignitary (Zounon Medje) initiated in 1923.
+He published the first book on the subject in Gun language (Fifanixwe xo̳gbonu to̳n / L'Epiphanie de Porto-Novo, Porto-Novo & Paris, Editions des Lagunes, 2d ed.
+2018), with a preface from the philosopher Paulin Hountondji.